DECO3500-2022/Lost-At-Sea/README.md

 # Lost-At-Sea
 Welcome to Lost At Sea ReadMe Page!
-Here is a Wiki content list, little introduction to our team,documentation links and prototype installation and instruction.
+Here is a Wiki content list, little introduction to our team, documentation links and prototype installation and instruction.
 If you would like to see our Wiki please follow this [link](https://github.com/DECO3500-2022/Lost-At-Sea/wiki) .
 If you would also like to see our Wiki summary please follow this [link](https://github.com/DECO3500-2022/Lost-At-Sea/wiki/Wiki-Summary)

 ## Wiki Summary: